Readability

 “Now, hold on!” you say.
 “What's wrong with one of the most iconic sentences ever written in the English language?”

 The problem is its overuse of adjectives, namely “quick,” “brown,” and “lazy.”
 The adjectives serve merely as labels.
 The author never bothers to explain how the fox is quick, brown, or lazy.
-Imagine you're in a movie theater, and instead of seeing actors acting happy or sad, you see them holding up signs that say “I'm happy” or “I'm sad.”
+Imagine you're in a movie theater, and instead of seeing actors acting happy or sad, you see them holding up signs identifying them as happy or sad.
 What a terrible movie that would be!
 That is what adjectives do to your story.
 It's the author's job is to provide the imagery, not the reader's.

 Employ a cold reader